BrandonFirmstone/portfolio2/README.md

 The home page features a call to action image using a mysterious fantasy background.
 The page also features thumbnail images for the game, descriptions of the game and a button linking the user to the game.

-# Development

-## README Purpose
-The README is used in order to convey to the reader the purpose of this website and how it has been developed.
-Future developers that may work on this site as well as myself can refer to this document to find information regarding the website's current development stage, any bugs and issues found and more.
-It also means that future developers can keep to the same styles and keep the website consistent.

 ## Site Structure